binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     ./perf_event/docker/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24
     ./systemd/docker/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24/sys/fs/cgroup` pseudo-filesystem

-Docker also keeps track of the cgroups in `/sys/fs/cgroup/[resource]/docker/[containerId]`.
+Docker also keeps track of the cgroups in
+`/sys/fs/cgroup/[resource]/docker/[containerId]`
 You will notice that Docker creates cgroups using the container Id.

-If you want to manually create a cgroup and have your containers hierarchically nested within it, you just need to `mkdir` within `/sys/fs/cgroup/`, you will probably need to be root for this.
+If you want to manually create a cgroup and have your containers hierarchically nested within it, you just need to `mkdir` within:
+`/sys/fs/cgroup/`
+you will probably need to be root for this.

 {linenos=off, lang=bash}
     /sys/fs/cgroup mkdir cg1